emilybache/Online-Shopping-Kata/README.md

 You are working on a part of the code, that handles updating the online shopping Cart, when a customer switches the Store they are shopping at.
+ This code is in production and there are no known bugs in it.

 You have just joined the team, and your first task is to add a new kind of delivery - by Drone.
+There are several ignored test cases which you should enable when you are ready to implement the Drone Delivery feature.

 There is more information about the business rules for the existing features and new feature in the text below.
 See also the